Sightline Payments Review

 Pricing Details

-No published rate card on the operator side.
+There is no published rate card on the operator side.
 Every deal is custom-negotiated and the economics blend three components: interchange share on Play+ Mastercard transactions (Sightline earns on every spend the player makes with the card), monthly platform fees (set per operator based on volume and deployment complexity), and integration fees (one-time, scoped to the deployment path).
 For online sportsbooks distributed through Paysafe's gateway, the pricing folds into Paysafe's broader merchant agreement and there is no separate Sightline charge to the operator beyond the integration setup.
 For a direct Sightline partnership integration with a Tier-1 operator (FanDuel, DraftKings scale), terms are highly customized and confidential.
 Consumer-side fees are public and stable: no fee to load Play+ from a bank account, no fee to fund a sportsbook from Play+, no fee to receive winnings from a sportsbook back into Play+.
-ATM withdrawals cost $2 per transaction.
-A $2.95 monthly inactivity fee applies after 12 consecutive months of non-use.
-Standard load limits are $2,000 per day, $4,500 per week, $10,000 per month.
-VIP Select tier extends the balance ceiling to $1 million with multi-million aggregate FDIC coverage.
+ATM withdrawals cost $2 per transaction, and a $2.95 monthly inactivity fee applies after 12 consecutive months of non-use.
+Standard load limits are $2,000 per day, $4,500 per week and $10,000 per month, while the VIP Select tier extends the balance ceiling to $1 million with multi-million aggregate FDIC coverage.
 Current as of May 2026.

 Negotiation Tips

-Procurement is unlike a normal PSP deal because Sightline is not the only counterparty in the contract — the FDIC partner bank (Bank of George or Cross River), the casino management system vendor (if applicable), and JPMorgan as the primary processor all touch the integration.
-Run the quote on three axes: (1) what is the all-in operator economic — interchange share, monthly platform fee, per-account fee, integration fee — modeled against your expected Play+ active account count and average monthly load per account; (2) what is the consumer-side fee schedule going to look like to your player (because if your player base perceives Play+ as expensive, conversion suffers regardless of what you pay Sightline); (3) what is the time-to-revenue given state-by-state regulator approvals — a 16-week worst case onboarding can wipe out the economics on a small-state launch.
-Always run a parallel quote with PayNearMe — they overlap in the online sportsbook deposit category, and the parallel competitive bid is the only way to benchmark Sightline's pricing.
-For a land-based cashless rollout, the parallel comparison is Everi's CashClub wallet — also worth quoting.
+Procurement is unlike a normal PSP deal because Sightline is not the only counterparty in the contract: the FDIC partner bank (Bank of George or Cross River), the casino management system vendor (if applicable), and JPMorgan as the primary processor all touch the integration.
+Run the quote on three axes.
+First, what is the all-in operator economic (interchange share, monthly platform fee, per-account fee, integration fee) modeled against your expected Play+ active account count and average monthly load per account.
+Second, what is the consumer-side fee schedule going to look like to your player, because if your player base perceives Play+ as expensive, conversion suffers regardless of what you pay Sightline.
+Third, what is the time-to-revenue given state-by-state regulator approvals, since a 16-week worst case onboarding can wipe out the economics on a small-state launch.
+Always run a parallel quote with PayNearMe, which overlaps in the online sportsbook deposit category, since the parallel competitive bid is the only way to benchmark Sightline's pricing.
+For a land-based cashless rollout, the parallel comparison is Everi's CashClub wallet, also worth quoting.
 Push for a single-state pilot before a multi-state commitment.

 Speed & Settlement